coleenhuang/Where-was-I/README.md

 /books
 returns a list of all the books

-/books/:book_name
+/books/:book_id
-returns the book of that name
+returns the book with that id

 /chapters
 returns a list of all the chapters